ton-community/ton-docs/docs/develop/func/global_variables.md

 # Global variables
-FunC program is essentially a list of function declarations/definitions and global variable declarations.
+The FunC program is essentially a list of function declarations/definitions and global variable declarations.
 This section covers the second topic.

-Global variable can be declared with `global` keyword followed by variable type and variable name.
+A global variable can be declared with a `global` keyword followed by the variable type and the variable name.
 For example,
 ```cpp
 global ((int, int) -> int) op;